 - In the Whateley Universe, this happens from time to time:

 - A mugger tries to rob Jade and Jinn.
-The knock him unconscious, destroy his gun, and steal his wallet.
+They knock him unconscious, destroy his gun, and steal his wallet.

 - A pair of stick-up artists bump into Chou "Bladedancer" Lee while attempting to rob a diner.

-- A third-rate punk is silly enough to call Jadis "She-Beast" Diabolik a "little skank".
+- During a stop-off in NYC, a third-rate punk of a 'hero' is silly enough to call Jadis "She-Beast" Diabolik a "little skank".
+She throws him in the East River.
+From four blocks away.

 - The trio of bullies that torment Taylor in Worm would probably reconsider what they're doing if they knew that she was secretly a supervillain with a reputation for ruthlessness.
 Well, two of them would.